afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 Now that we've completed everything, let's repeat the example from before.
 But this time, use the form itself to conduct the search.

-Since we haven't updated our map service, we won't yet see changes on the map just yet.
+Since we haven't updated our map service, we won't see changes on the map just yet.
 However, if we open up our Google Developers Console (`ctrl+shift+i`) and navigate to the console, we should see both our `queryBody` and the `queryResults` displayed.

 ![13-QueryResultsConsole][19]